andrewhao/dddrail-talk/README.md

 with them on their calendars.
 Have them look at the domain models.
 Do they agree with the names, or core interactions?

+Develop a __ubiquitous language__, codify it in your __glossary__.

+### Step 3: Make a Context Map

+Draw lines around your physical system boundaries.
+Draw upstream/downstream relationships between them.
+These will help you identify dependencies between software systems.

+Now we set a goal for ourselves: we want to make software boundaries around each of these language domains.
+Most likely, our actual software artifact is the Rails monolith, encompassing all the domains.

+## Refactoring steps

+### Step 1: Rename objects in your software to map to real domain names

+Change variable names as necessary.

+### Step 2: Modulize and namespace your objects, files.

+Move items into their own namespaces.
+Suggest using an `app/domains/xyz` folder structure, but can be flexible.

+What to do with shared models, entities?
+Perhaps they can move into their own shared namespace; `app/domains/company_name`.
+That may be able to move into a gem later in the future.

+### Step 3: Use aggregate roots

+Identify your aggregates, and enforce that external callers may only use the root object.

+Your queries should only return these roots.

+### Step 4: Break database joins between domains

+Prevent `belongs_to` associations & friends.
+Instead, take a refactor step where you move that association into a Finder object.
+Use that Finder object as an anti-corruption layer, translating domain concepts from external domain to your domain.

+### Step 5: Rinse, repeat

+* This should (and can) be done iteratively!
+* Use a business driver to slowly introduce these changes.
+* Continual conversations with business domain experts.

+## Toward the future

+* You can eventually move to microservices, but before that,
+* modules -> Rails engines?
+* See Component-Based Rails Applications, by Stephan Hagemann of Pivotal Labs.
+* Event sourcing, message queues, CQRS, advanced topics for decoupling!

 ### Misc takeaways

-Your database is NOT your model.
+* Your database is NOT your model.

-AR pitfall - not everything needs to be an AR object.
+* AR pitfall - not everything needs to be an AR object.
 Think VERY HARD about whether something needs to be persisted in the table.
-Maybe you can build models on the fly.
-Or from other data sources. app/models can contain non-AR objects!
+* Maybe you can build models on the fly.
+Or from other data sources.
+* app/models can contain non-AR objects!